elexis-eu/dictionary-service/README.md

     -V, --version    Prints version information

 OPTIONS:
-        --db-path <db_path>                                  The path to use for the database (Default: eds.db) -f, --format <json|ttl|tei>                              The format of the input --genre <gen|lrn|ety|spe|his|ort|trm>                The genre(s) of the dataset (comma separated)
+    -c, --config <config>                                    Configuration to help with mapping --db-path <db_path>                                  The path to use for the database (Default: eds.db) -f, --format <json|ttl|tei>                              The format of the input --genre <gen|lrn|ety|spe|his|ort|trm>                The genre(s) of the dataset (comma separated)